Joint Direct Attack Munition: Operational use

 The third advantage is a true "fire-and-forget" capability in which the weapon does not require any support after being launched.
 This allows the launching aircraft to leave the target area and proceed to its next mission immediately after launching the GPS guided weapon.

 Another important capability provided by GPS-based guidance is the ability to completely tailor a flight trajectory to meet criteria other than simply hitting a target.
 Weapon trajectories can be controlled so that a target can be impacted at precise headings and vertical angles.
 This provides the ability to impact perpendicular to a target surface and minimize the angle of attack (maximizing penetration), detonate the warhead at the optimum angle to maximize the warhead effectiveness, or have the weapon fly into the target area from a different heading than the launch aircraft (decreasing the risk of detection of the aircraft).
 GPS also provides an accurate time source common to all systems; this allows multiple weapons to loiter and impact targets at preplanned times and intervals.

 In recognition of these advantages, most weapons including the Paveway, GBU-15, and the AGM-130 have been upgraded with a GPS capability.
 This enhancement combines the flexibility of GPS with the superior accuracy of seeker guidance.

 Despite their precision, JDAM employment has risks.
 On 5 December 2001, a JDAM dropped by a B-52 in Afghanistan nearly killed Hamid Karzai while he was leading anti-Taliban forces near Sayd Alim Kalay alongside a US Army Special Forces (SF) team.
 A large force of Taliban soldiers had engaged the combined force of Karzai's men and their American SF counterparts, nearly overwhelming them.
 The SF commander requested Close Air Support (CAS) to strike the Taliban positions in an effort to stop their advance.
 A JDAM was subsequently dropped, but instead of striking the Taliban positions, it struck the Afghan/American position, killing three and injuring 20.
 An investigation of the incident determined that the U.S. Air Force Tactical Control Party (TACP) attached to the Special Forces team had changed the battery in the GPS receiver at some point during the battle, thereby causing the device to return to "default" and "display its own coordinates."
 Not realizing that this had occurred, the TACP relayed his own coordinates to the delivery aircraft.

+On 5 May 2023, during the 2022 Russian invasion of Ukraine, MSN reported that Russia was able to jam the GPS guidance system to cause JDAMs to miss their targets.
+The leaked Pentagon document described the JDAMs as being particularly susceptible to the disruption.